AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/PartExists.md

 AutomationMLContainer.PartExists Method
 =======================================
-AutomationML 2.1 APIDetermines, if a part with the specified part URI exists.
+Determines, if a part with the specified part URI exists.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)